Bachelor of Physiotherapy Admission

 Eligibility for admission to BPT:

-Candidate seeking admission to first year Bachelor in Physiotherapy (BPT):
+Candidate seeking admission to first year Bachelor of Physiotherapy (B.PT):

 Fee Structure